LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 12 - Vehicles list.md

 >
 ```

 When Vue is updating a list of elements rendered with `v-for`, by default it uses an "in-place patch" strategy.
-If the order of the data items has changed, instead of moving the DOM elements to match the order of the items, Vue will patch each element in-place and make sure it reflects what should be rendered at that particular index.
+If the order of the data items has changed, instead of moving the DOM elements to match the order of the items, Vue will patch each element in place and make sure it reflects what should be rendered at that particular index.

 To give Vue a hint so that it can track each node's identity, and thus reuse and reorder existing elements, you need to provide a unique `key` attribute for each item.
-Since every vehicle returned from API contains unique id we can provide `key` value using `vehicle.id`.
+Since every vehicle returned from API contains a unique id we can provide a `key` value using `vehicle.id`.

 ---